Future of the Russian Navy: Frigates

-Jane's Defence Weekly and NavyRecognition.com claimed in March and January 2015 respectively that the Project 20385 (Gremyashchiy), Project 21631 (Buyan-M), Project 22350 (Admiral Gorshkov), and Project 11356Р/М (Admiral Grigorovich-class) corvettes and frigates were dependent on German and Ukrainian engines.
-Projects 20385 and 21631 used German diesel engines, while the 22350 and 11356M used Ukrainian-assembled turbines.
-Given the sanctions and standoff over the War in Ukraine, these components were not available from 2015.
-As a result, two more Steregushchiy-class corvettes, the seventh and eighth of the class, were laid down in February 2015.
-The Steregushchiy class uses Russian-built Kolomna engines.
+Since the start of the Russo-Ukraine War, the production of both the Gorshkov and Gremyashchiy-classes has been impeded by western sanctions since both classes have been dependent on the supply of German and Ukrainian engines.
+Projects 20385 (as well as the Project 21631 (the Buyan-class corvette) used German diesel engines, while the 22350 and 11356 used Ukrainian-assembled turbines.
+Given the sanctions and standoff over the Russo-Ukrainian War, these components were not available after 2015.
+As a result, two more Steregushchiy-class corvettes, the seventh and eighth of the class, were laid down in February 2015 since this class of vessel uses Russian-built Kolomna engines.
 Similarly, the power plant in units of the Admiral Gorshkov class (following on the first two) were adapted to use a CODAG diesel and gas turbine engine of Russian manufacture (UEC-Saturn).

 In November 2020 it was announced that United Engine Corporation had initiated delivery of the DGTA M55R diesel-gas power plant which would be installed on frigates of the 22350-class beginning with Admiral Isakov.
+Admiral Isakov is the fourth vessel of the Gorshkov-class and is reported "fitting out" for the Russian Pacific Fleet as of 2025.

 Corvettes

-With respect to corvettes/large patrol ships, as of 2021 six separate classes were in production to replace Soviet-era vessels.
+With respect to corvettes/large patrol ships, as of 2025 six separate classes were in production to replace Soviet-era vessels.
 They ranged in size from the small 800-860-ton Karakurt class (Project 22800) up to the 3,400-ton Project 20386 corvette/light frigate.
 The first of the 2,500-ton Gremyashchiy class (Project 20385) entered service in December 2020.
-Corvette classes in production as of 2020 include:
+As of 2025, production of the Project 21630 and 21631 Buyan-class corvette and Buyan-M class had been completed.
+Construction of two additional variants of the Project 1241 Tarantul-class (the Project 12418 "Tarantul IV") was being completed, though it was reported that the total build was likely to remain limited to just two vessels.
+In addition to the updated Tarantuls, corvette classes in production as of 2025 include: